mcattx/electron.spritesmith/README.md

-## A app to generate sprite based on electron
+## An app to generate sprite based on electron